codewars/codewars-runner-cli/README.md

 node run -l javascript -c "console.log(1+1)"
 ```

-Because everything runs inside of Docker, you would not run Node directly from your host but instead via a Docker run command.
+Because everything runs inside of Docker, you would normally not run Node directly from your host but instead via a Docker run command.
 To do this, you would need to choose the right Docker image for the language you wish to execute.

 ```